 1. Hydrogel engineering for tissue-integratable biosensing and biocomputing

-Self-healing semiconducting hydrogels: Materials able to heal damage, like the skin, are highly desirable to improve lifetime of tissue-like devices.
+Self-healing semiconducting hydrogel: Materials able to heal damage, like the skin, are highly desirable to improve lifetime of tissue-like devices.
 However, self-healing are rarely observed in conductors with thin thicknesses.
 Using semiconducting polymers, we developed thin film hydrogel conductors that can realize extremely fast healing (< 0.1 second), at extremely thin thickness (< 1 um), while maintaining a good semiconductor property.
-Here, we use these unique semiconducting hydrogels to develop self-healing electrodes and biotransistors for prolonged bioelectronic applications.
-Read more: Advanced Materials, Advanced Functional Materials.
+Here, we use these unique semiconducting hydrogels to develop self-healing electrodes and bio-transistors for prolonged bioelectronic applications.
+Read more: Advanced Materials, Advanced Materials 2024.

 2. Tissue-like organic bioelectronics (materials, physics, fabrication)